EmilStenstrom/friendlybit/posts/2006-06-03-concept-four-tier-web-development.md

   - JS
   - Tutorial
 ---
 When thinking about web development on the client side, I tend to think of four different layers.
 Any (well built) framework will cater for all of these layers and all good developers will be aware of them.
-The layers I&#8217;m thinking about are: Data, Structure, Design, and Behavior.
+The layers I'm thinking about are: Data, Structure, Design, and Behavior.
 This article discusses all four of those and explains how they relate.

 ## Data layer